How Does Alignment Enhance LLMs' Multilingual Capabilities? A Language Neurons Perspective: Experiments

 \subsection{Layer-wise Functionality Analysis}

 Based on the identified neurons, we perform layer-wise functional analyses of all layers in the LLMs.
 We begin by analyzing the distributions of different types of neurons in the base model.
 And we report the results in Figure~\ref{fig:layer-wise-neurons-distribution}.

-Through the analysis of the distribution of different types of neurons, we can further divide the LLMs' internal process for multilingual inference into four parts rather than the three-stage division discussed in some works~\citep{wendler2024llamas,zhao2024large}: \begin{enumerate} \item \textbf{Multilingual Understanding:} In the initial layers, the number of language neurons~(language-specific and language-related neurons) peaks, while the number of language-agnostic neurons is relatively low.
+Some works have divided the LLM's multilingual inference process into three stages~\citep{wendler2024llamas,zhao2024large}.
+However, through the analysis of the distribution of different types of neurons, we find that although the combined function of the last stage is still to produce language-specific symbols, \textbf{the behavior of language-specific neurons first reaches its peaks and then declines, which differs substantially from the other two types}.
+So we further divide the final stage into two parts, leading to a four-stage interpretation of the LLMs' internal process for multilingual inference: \begin{enumerate} \item \textbf{Multilingual Understanding:} In the initial layers, the number of both language-specific and language-related neurons peaks, while the number of general neurons is relatively low.
 The model maps multilingual inputs into a unified semantic space at this stage. \item \textbf{Shared Semantic Space Reasoning:} In the intermediate layers, the model engages in reasoning within a shared semantic space across different languages.
-During this stage, language neurons are largely absent, whereas language-agnostic neurons become dominant. \item \textbf{Multilingual Output Space Transformation:} The model transfers features into the multilingual output space in this stage in preparation for generating the final output.
-In this part, the number of language neurons reaches a peak again, while the number of language-agnostic neurons drops to the lowest point. \item \textbf{Vocabulary Space Outputting:} In the last layer, the model maps vectors of different languages into a shared vocabulary space to generate outputs.
-The number of both language-related and language-agnostic neurons rises sharply, while the language-specific neurons are fewer than those in several previous layers. \end{enumerate} Meanwhile, the distribution of different types of neurons aligns with the conclusions from existing studies mentioned above.
-Overall, we can find that the number of neurons varies correspondingly with the different inference stages of LLMs.
+During this stage, both language-specific and language-related neurons are largely absent, whereas general neurons become dominant. \item \textbf{Multilingual Output Space Transformation:} The model transfers features into the multilingual output space in this stage in preparation for generating the final output.
+In this part, the number of both language-specific and language-related neurons reaches a peak again, while the number of general neurons drops to the lowest point. \item \textbf{Vocabulary Space Outputting:} In the last layer, the model maps vectors of different languages into a shared vocabulary space to generate outputs.
+The total number of language-specific neurons and language-related neurons increases, but there is an opposite trend between language-specific and language-related neurons.
+Additionally, unlike assumptions in previous work~\citep{wendler2024llamas,zhao2024large}, the number of general neurons reaches maxima at this stage, consistent with the behavior in the early layers.
+We therefore speculate that this may be related to the shared vocabulary across different languages. \end{enumerate}